-To make positive changes for Children’s Inn residents and supporters like you, Maker regularly meets with Children’s Inn staff.
+Maker regularly meets with Children’s Inn staff.
 Working behind the scenes, he helps ensure the general safety of events held at The Inn and arranges for NIH police officers to participate in special events.
-So far, Maker has participated in everything from monthly parties for children and families to larger events that bring guests to The Inn, such as the annual Montgomery County Police Department’s Santa Ride.
+Maker has participated in occasions ranging from monthly parties for Inn children and families to larger events that bring guests to The Inn, such as the annual Montgomery County Police Department’s “Santa Ride.”

 “The officers who participate in these events all have good hearts, and they swell a little bit more when they get into the moment,” he says.

-“Corporal Maker and the other NIH officers really have a great demeanor with our families,” says Javin Smith, The Inn’s program operations manager.
+“Corporal Maker and the other NIH officers have a great demeanor with our families,” says Javin Smith, The Inn’s program operations manager.
 “They’re really engaging, friendly and always happy to help.
-They have a good sense of humor, and we’re so glad they’re participating in our events to get to know our kids and families.
-Our children often are in awe that the officers are participating in these events.
+They have a good sense of humor, and we’re so glad they’re participating in our events to get to know our children and families.
+Our children often are in awe the officers are participating in these events.
 It’s often the only time they get to engage with officers in such a fun way, and it leaves a deep impression on them.”

-This summer, Maker looks forward to monthly Ice Cream With a Cop days to enjoy sweet treats and conversation with Children’s Inn residents of all ages.
+Maker is looking forward to monthly “Ice Cream With a Cop” days this summer to enjoy sweet treats and conversation with Children’s Inn family members of all ages.